How to Make a Traditional Moroccan Bath at Home

-Once your hair treatment has deeply penetrated your hair and scalp (after 2-hours or so), you can start preparing your Hammam environment.
+Once your hair treatment has deeply penetrated your hair and scalp, you can start preparing your Hammam bath.

-The idea is to obtain as much warm/hot steam as possible in your shower.
-To produce enough steam, let the hot water flow for 2 to 3 minutes until your shower starts getting steamy.
+The goal is to get it as warm and steamy as possible.
+To produce enough steam, close the doors and let the extra hot water flow for at least 2 to 3 minutes until your shower gets steamy.

 STEP 3 – Prepare your skin with Moroccan Black Soap

-Once your shower is hot, steamy, and smells amazing with essential oils, the next step is to open up your skin pores.
-For this, adjust the water temperature to warm, get under the shower and let the water flow all over your body for about 2 to 3 minutes, your face included.
-This will open your pores.
+Once your shower is hot and steamy, you are ready for your Hammam experience.
+After you get into the shower, the next step is to open up your skin pores.
+For this, adjust the water temperature to warm, get under the water, and let the water flow all over your body for about 2 to 3 minutes, your face included.
+This will open up your pores.

-Moroccan black soap is a traditional Moroccan beauty product essential for Hammam baths.
+Moroccan black soap is essential in Moroccan women’s beauty routine.

 STEP 4 – Clean your hair and apply a deep-conditioner

 This simple step consists of cleaning your hair from the oil treatment while giving some more time for the black soap to penetrate your skin.